 In rooms that feature lots of wall space, painting all the surfaces the same color can produce visual boredom.
 Perhaps you could try substituting an accent wall?
 An accent wall is nothing more than a wall that complements the rest of the vertical surfaces in the room.
 Accent walls can be painted a different color, or they might use unique textures and materials to stand out.

-Whether they consist of reclaimed wood, wallpaper, paneling, or even textiles, accent walls typically represent a visual victory.
+Whether they consist of reclaimed wood, wallpaper, panelling, or even textiles, accent walls typically represent a visual victory.

 05. Change Up the Molding